Guide to Contest a Will in NSW

 • A member of the deceased’s household who is wholly or partly dependent on the deceased

-• A person with whom the deceased was living in a close personal relationship at the time of the deceased’s death
+• A person with whom the deceased was living in a close personal relationship at the time of their death

 In NSW, a person may bring a family provision claim by filing an application with the court (typically the Supreme Court of NSW) for a ‘family provision order’ under section 59 of the Succession Act 2006 (NSW).

 Not all disputes require court intervention.
-In some instances, a person can write to the executor and other parties to put them on notice of their intention to bring a family provision claim, which may lead to the parties negotiating and/or mediating and reaching a resolution outside of court.
+In some instances, a person can write to the executor and other parties to put them on notice of their intention to make a family provision order, which may lead to the parties negotiating and/or mediating and reaching a resolution outside of court.

-Whether or not the matter will require court intervention will depend on the facts and circumstances including the size and nature of the estate, the complexity of the issues, the evidence, and ultimately, each party’s willingness to negotiate.
+Whether or not the matter will require court intervention will depend on the facts and circumstances including the size and nature of the estate, the complexity of the issues, the evidence, and the parties willingness to negotiate.

 The Evidence You Need to Contest a Will in NSW

-Below is the evidence you may need to contest a will in NSW:
+Below is the evidence you need to contest a will in NSW.

 The Difference Between Contesting a Will and Challenging a Will

 Generally, a person may contest a will or challenge a will.
-These are two distinctly different processes and require a consideration of different factors.
+These are two distinctly different concepts and require a consideration of different factors.

 To contest a will typically involves a question of quantum, that is, where a person wants to claim a larger share of an estate or defend a claim by another person.
 A claim of this nature is known as a “family provision claim.”